msadowski/msadowski.github.io/_posts/2019-11-21-Comparing-SLAM-with-ROS-evo.md

 	<figcaption>Relative Pose Error results on my data</figcaption>
 </figure>

-What I'm showing here is probably a tip of the ice berge, for more information about evo please see [the wiki](https://github.com/MichaelGrupp/evo/wiki).
+What I'm showing here is probably a tip of the ice berg, for more information about evo please see [the wiki](https://github.com/MichaelGrupp/evo/wiki).

 ## Results discussion